rodrigomafrarios/buserlab/README.md

 - log structure
 - remove other env structure of current env
 - https connection
+- API token
 - CDN to make s3 bucket private

-#
-... and a lot of things that I need to learn yet
+... and so on